fotvnetwork/iptv-free/README.md

 # iptv-free
 Free streaming channels from around the world (not for sale)

-## ADVISORY (5/27/2021, update 5/30/2021)
+## ADVISORY (06/01/2021)
-Due to the concerns regarding the content of these links, the Kodi and Tivimate playlists on this repo will be removed and its contents will be moving on a private site effective 1st June 2021.
+Due to the concerns regarding the content of these links, the Kodi and Tivimate playlists has been removed on this repo on 1st June 2021.
 We will continue, however, to distribute free and streams that are legally found online through our SuperTV playlist.

 ## NOTE